Halloween can be the most fun when the kids are old enough to get spooked whilst being old enough to laugh it off.

 Exclusively for Halloween, the new Circus of Horrors will be a celebrating 25 years of sensational Rock N Roll Circus and there’s special Adams family-friendly matinee at 4pm every day.

 Circus of Horrors will take you on a rock n' roller coaster ride of amazing & bizarre acts.
 A circus like no other, the new SpecDracula will include an amazing phantasmaglorious amalgamation of acts, driven by a rock n roll sound scape.
 It’s a performance that will have you sat on the edge of your seat when not falling off it with laughter – ideal for your little monsters.

-For younger visitors, there is another trail that takes little ones on a poem led walk to find mini pumpkin patches, each with a letter spelling out the location of the final one, which is a beautiful photo opportunity for people to take pictures to remember the day!
+You can also send your tiny terror on a pumpkin hunt, recreating a magical trail that takes little ones on a poem-led walk to find mini pumpkin patches, each with a letter spelling out the location of the final one.

 Haunted Hotel Tableau

 While you are in the resort, why not check out the tableaux section of the Blackpool Illuminations?
 Amongst the giant tableaux, you will see the Haunted Hotel with a devilishly spooky holograph in the middle of the display.
 The changing lighting effect with ghosts, goblins and flying witches, along with a musical accompaniment of classic Halloween songs like ‘Thriller’ and ‘Monster Mash’ makes this a perfect family-photo opportunity for Halloween.